jriley117/Getting-Cleaning-Data-project/README.md

-# "Getting and Cleaning Data Project
+# Getting and Cleaning Data Project

 ## Course Project
 The course project for "Getting and Cleaning Data" was to load the ["Human Activity Recognition Using Smartphones" dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), and output a new, tidy dataset.
 The assignment was as follows: